FabricMC/fabric-docs/versions/1.21.8/develop/items/custom-data-components.md

 ::: warning

-As of 1.21.5, `appendTooltip` has been deprecated.
-It is now recommended to implement `TooltipAppender` as such.
+As of 1.21.5, `appendHoverText` has been deprecated.
+It is now recommended to implement `TooltipProvider` as such.
 This will require the [creation of a custom component class](#advanced-data-components).

 @[code transcludeWith=::1](@/reference/latest/src/main/java/com/example/docs/component/ComponentWithTooltip.java)

-Then, you can register the `TooltipAppender` via `ComponentTooltipAppenderRegistry`.
+Then, you can register the `TooltipProvider` via `ComponentTooltipAppenderRegistry`.
 This is called in `onInitialize` in the `ModInitializer`.

 @[code lang=java transcludeWith=#tooltip_provider](@/reference/latest/src/main/java/com/example/docs/ExampleMod.java)

-Alternatively, you can use `ItemTooltipCallback` to replace `appendTooltip`.
+Alternatively, you can use `ItemTooltipCallback` to replace `appendHoverText`.
 This is called in `onInitializeClient` in the `ClientModInitializer`.

 @[code lang=java transcludeWith=#tooltip_provider_client](@/reference/latest/src/client/java/com/example/docs/ExampleModClient.java)